shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 - Inattentive driving, over-speeding, and being under-the-influence are also contributors to the likelihood of an accident occuring and closely rival the above-mentioned factors.
 Make sure that the driver is well-rested, follows the speed-limit, and is not under-the-influence while traveling.
 - Drive carefully in central Seattle and the I-5 highway as that is where the most accidents happen.

-#### For Insurance Companies

-- Check to see whether the client that is being insured travels on the I-5 highway regularly.
-Also check how frequently they travel to/within Central Seattle.
-- Check the weather, lighting and road conditions of where the client frequently travels to and where they live.

 #### Blocks & Intersections account for ~100% of Car Accidents in Seattle: is better traffic control needed?

 ![BlockVSAlleyVSIntersection](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Area%20of%20Accident%20(Block%2BIntersection%2BAlley).jpeg)